itsawouki/itsawouki/README.md

 -->
 I'm a professional video editor and content creator who fell in love with coding along the way.

-🎬 **By trade:** I edit — Photoshop, Premiere, After Effects.
+🎬 **By trade:** I edit Photoshop, Premiere, After Effects.
-💻 **By passion:** I code — Python, Neovim, Arch Linux, Git.
+💻 **By passion:** I code Python, Neovim, Arch Linux, Git.
-📺 **On YouTube:** I run a channel with my friend where we talk computers and programming.
-I put as much care into our edits as I do into our code.
+📺 **On YouTube:** I run a YouTube channel called **PixelChimu**.
+PixelChimu is where my editing skills meet our coding obsession.

-I consider myself a creative first — which means I get bored doing the same thing twice.
+I consider myself a creative first which means I get bored doing the same thing twice.
 I love experimenting, learning new tools daily, and finding the intersection where clean code meets compelling visuals.

-> *Editor.
-Coder.
-Creator.
-I don't choose one — I do both.*